philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 categories: Movies

 ---
 Last night, I was faced with a predicament; I had to pick a good movie to watch.
-I was watching it with my 'Lil bro, so the movie must be something BOTH of us could enjoy.

-And of course, as what anyone with a sane mind would do, I chose the hit movie '**_Morbius_**.'

-Last night, I was faced with a predicament; I had to pick a good movie to watch.
-I was watching it with my 'Lil bro, so the movie must be something BOTH of us could enjoy.
+I was watching it with my 'lil bro, so the movie must be something BOTH of us could enjoy.

 And of course, as what anyone with a sane mind would do, I chose the hit movie '**_Morbius_**.'